Ernest J. Sternglass

 Ernest Joachim Sternglass (24 September 1923 – 12 February 2015) was a professor emeritus at the University of Pittsburgh and director of the Radiation and Public Health Project.
-He is an American physicist and author, best known for his controversial research on the health risks of low-level radiation from atmospheric testing of nuclear weapons and from nuclear power plants.
+He was an American physicist and author, best known for his controversial research on the health risks of low-level radiation from atmospheric testing of nuclear weapons and from nuclear power plants.

 Early life

 Both of his parents were physicians.
 When Ernest was fourteen, the Sternglass family left Germany in 1938 to avoid the Nazi regime.
 He completed high school at the age of sixteen, then entered Cornell, registering for an engineering program.

 Financial difficulties encountered by his family forced him to leave school for a year.
 By the time he returned to Cornell, the U.S. had entered World War II.
 Sternglass volunteered for the navy.
 He was about to ship out when the atomic bomb was detonated over Hiroshima.
 After the war Sternglass married.